Serco (Business-to-Government Sector)

-The investigation team, involving Kate Lampard and Verita managing partner Ed Marsden, worked independently and were given full access to Yarl’s Wood.
+The investigation team, involving Kate Lampard and Verita managing director Ed Marsden, worked independently and were given full access to Yarl’s Wood.
 They visited the site 23 times over the course of the investigation, during both planned and unannounced visits.

 During this time the investigation team interviewed 146 people including residents, front-line staff, and senior managers, but also those who had shown an interest in the situation at Yarl’s Wood including charity representatives, members of the local community, local Members of Parliament, and the media.

 The independent investigation found that there was not an endemic culture of abuse nor a hidden problem of inappropriate behaviour by staff at the immigration removal centre.

 The investigation did find serious concerns with staffing arrangements including capacity, training and an inadequate proportion of female officers to care for women at the centre.

 The investigation highlighted both the challenges of running Yarl’s Wood and the concerns and experiences of the residents living there whilst their immigration applications are processed.
 Further specific issues identified by the investigating team as needing improvement, include:

 - the physical environment and access to outside space;